Women's sport in Saudi Arabia

-Bahrain, on Friday 11th and Saturday 12 October 2019.
-Hosted by the Kingdom Curling Association.
-The tournament was open to 12 teams of four or more player.
+Bahrain, on October 11–12, 2019.
+Hosted by the Kingdom Curling Association, the tournament was open to 12 teams of four or more players.
 Each team required a mixture of male and female athletes.

 Olympic and Paralympic games

-The Saudi 2012 Summer Olympics team included female athletes for the first time ever, and they also sent women athletes again in 2016. but the Paralympic team has not yet included any women.
+The Saudi 2012 Summer Olympics team included female athletes for the first time ever, and they sent female athletes again in 2016.
+The Saudi Paralympic team has not yet included any women.

 2012 Summer Olympics in London

 Saudi Arabia sending women to compete in the Olympics in 2012 was listed at number two in Cambridge News' top nine milestones for women in sports.
 Sarah Attar, an American born dual US-Saudi citizen, participated in women's track finishing last in the competition, while Wojdan Shaherkani was defeated in her Judo competition in under two minutes.
 Despite the losses, being the first women to represent their country in the Olympics is considered an overall success for the participants, and Attar received a standing ovation as she pursued the finish line from the audience in London.
 She reports seeing positive changes during her visits to Saudi Arabia as a result of her participation, with female students becoming more interested in sport.

 Saudi scholar Ali al-Ahmed said that "their presence has allowed Saudi Arabia to escape criticism".